gawainhewitt/CV/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+Facilitating flat structured groups in creative work

+As a professional artist working in the community I regularly led workshops consisting of orchestral musicians and non musicians in the making of spontaneous music.
+It was very important to me and the projects that everyones voice was heard in this work, and also apparent that people bring different reservations and anxieties to this kind of work, regardless of their experience.
+My job was to create an environment in which everyone felt safe to express themselves and affirmed in their input.
+The result was collaborative music and art pieces that were shared at shows across the country including at the Tate Modern, the Southbank Centre and Bethlem Art Gallery.
+CLS won the RPS impact award for a project I was lead artist on.

 ## Education